cpvrlab/libmediapipe/README.md

 ## About
 libmediapipe is a C wrapper around [Google's Mediapipe framework](https://github.com/google/mediapipe/).
-This repository contains scripts that clone MediaPipe, copy the libmediapipe source files into the Bazel workspace and build it.
+This repository contains scripts that clone MediaPipe, copy the libmediapipe source files into the workspace and build it with Bazel.
 This produces a shared library that can subsequently be used in CMake/Visual Studio/XCode/etc. projects without ever touching Bazel again.

 ## Building

 ### Linux

-#### Dependencies
+#### Requirements
 - Python 3:
 ```apt install python3```
 - Bazel 5.2.0: https://bazel.build/install/ubuntu